jwwhis8/IBProject/README.md

 This application allows for Student Recomendation sheets to be generated quickly, importing data from an Excel Sheet.

+## Quick-Start Guide

+1. Clone or Download the repository, and extract the data.
+2. Navigate to the folder and run the "Application" shortcut
+3. Select the Excel file and the back-page PDF.
+4. Enter the year and the number of students to generate for.
+5. Click Generate
+6. The PDF should be located in the folder, and can then be printed.

 ## Required Libraries

+These are only required if the application is being run through Python directly, rather than through the compiled EXE file.

 The application requires the following libraries: